 When constructing our workflow in Kanban, you can have a Discovery (upstream) and Delivery (downstream) process.
 Upstream Kanban is where you manage incoming requests before committing to work on them.

 The Discovery process is where you validate ideas or customer requests.
 After validating ideas, you can decide which work items to execute next.
-You do that by engaging your team members in a Replenishment/Work Commitment meeting.
+You engage your team members in a Replenishment/Work Commitment meeting.

 Once you have gone through the validation and replenishment phases, you can start on delivery.
 For a well-optimized Kanban workflow, it’s best to implement two Commitment Points: